In the heart of Northeast Minneapolis since 1926.

 The Ballet of the Dolls remained the primary tenants of the Ritz from 2006 until 2014.
-Due to funding shortages in the renovation from the very beginning and without reserves set aside for the dance troupe, the future of the organization was unclear, but a new business model to rent the space to other area arts organizations led to its being nearly booked year-round, including the highly regarded theater troupe, Theater Latté Da.
+Due to funding shortages in the renovation from the very beginning and without reserves set aside for the dance troupe, the future of the organization was unclear, but a new business model to rent the space to other area arts organizations led to its being nearly booked year-round, including the highly regarded theater company, Theater Latté Da.

 Theater Latté Da buys historic Ritz Theater

 Theater Latté Da purchased the historic Ritz Theater in northeast Minneapolis on August 29, 2016.
 The company moved its administrative offices into the building in September 2014 and had been producing shows in the 245-seat auditorium since 2015.
 After producing shows for several years in the now-defunct Loring Playhouse, the company had been without a permanent performance space since 2006.
 The Ritz purchase meant that for the first time in the company’s 18-year history, Latté Da had administration, rehearsal and performance spaces in the same building.